Visiting Canyonlands National Park in September

 Is September a Good Time to Visit Canyonlands?

-When decided the best time to visit Canyonlands National Park, it all depends on the type of activities you’ll do.
+When deciding the best time to visit Canyonlands National Park, it all depends on the type of activities you’ll do.
 September is a good time for outdoor activities if you avoid the hottest part of the day.
 It’s a good time for milky way photography!

-Canyonlands Visitor Center in September
+Canyonlands Ranger-Led Programs in September

-Definitely stop at the Canyonlands Island in the Sky Visitor Center and Needles Visitor Center when you first arrive at each park district.
 They are open every day in the September.
 Talk to the park ranger about things you are interested in seeing and doing, and get tips and ideas from them as well.

 You’ll find exhibits, book and map sales, backcountry permits, picnic area, and general information.
 Water is available here year-round.